A core workforce management solution for rota planning that simple and smart.

 Redline Retail

-A well-known retail industry expert, speaker, and writer, Andrew is a former retailer with over 30 years in the industry.
-He has extensive experience and knowledge in the retail sector, particularly in retail technology, customer experience, and emerging trends.
+A retail industry expert, speaker and writer with over 30 years’ experience, Andrew is a former retailer specialising in retail technology, customer experience and emerging trends.
 He is Senior Industry Adviser at BOXTEC, Board Adviser at The Industrious, and founder of Redline Retail Consulting.

 In volatile environments, certainty rarely arrives before decisions are made.